Salma Hayek Goes Makeup Free & Shows Off Gray Hair In New Photo

 Salma Hayek is showing off her gray hair and her makeup-free face in a new photo shared to her Instagram account on February 3.
 Proving that she’s most definitely a natural beauty in the very candid snap, the 52-year-old star kept things au naturale as she told her millions of followers that she was “proud” to show her natural self.

 The stunning photo showed the actress with her long dark hair flowing down in natural waves while a few silver streaks could be seen amidst her black tresses.
-Salma, who was posing for fans while getting back to nature and spending some time outdoors, was also going bare faced as she proved that she’s most definitely a natural beauty.
+Salma, who was posing for fans while getting back to nature and spending some time outdoors, was also going bare-faced as she proved that she’s most definitely a natural beauty.

-In the caption of the stripped back selfie, the star admitted that she was “proud” to pose without her usual super glamorous hair and makeup look and had no problem revealing her “white hair” to the world in a message posted in both English and her native language, Spanish.
+In the caption of the stripped-back selfie, the star admitted that she was “proud” to pose without her usual super glamorous hair and makeup look and had no problem revealing her “white hair” to the world in a message posted in both English and her native language, Spanish.

-Fans were quick to praise the mom of one in the comments section for keeping it so real as she flaunted her flaw-free bare face and natural wavy hair for all to see, as thousands of Instagram users shared sweet messages praising her for her body confidence.
+Fans were quick to praise the mom of one in the comments section for keeping it so real as she flaunted her flaw-free bare face and naturally wavy hair for all to see, as thousands of Instagram users shared sweet messages praising her for her body confidence.

 “Women’s pride!
 You make us proud! #latina,” one fan told the star alongside an emoji with two hearts for eyes.
 Another then used a red heart emoji as they told Hayek, “You are real beauty!”